-Description: An investment tax credit equal to 75% of the contributions made to the Community Development Finance Authority (CDFA) as provided in RSA 77-A:5, V. The 1998 legislature limited the tax credit for the New Hampshire Community Development Finance Authority to contributions made during the tax year from July 1, 1999 forward.
+Description: An investment tax credit equal to 75% of the contributions made to the Community Development Finance Authority (CDFA) as provided in RSA 77-A:5, XI.
+The 1998 legislature limited the tax credit for the New Hampshire Community Development Finance Authority to contributions made during the tax year from July 1, 1999 forward.
 This credit has carry forward provisions.
 The tax credit may now be applied to the business profits tax, the business enterprise tax or the insurance premium tax.

 The CDFA credit is a "cascading" credit that may be used to reduce a BET liability and then used to reduce a BPT liability.
 The amount included in this report is the total reduction in revenue to the state whether applied against BPT, BET, or both tax liabilities.
-Care was taken to prevent double counting of the credit.

-Methodology: Credit used is the amount actually reported and used to offset a tax liability on the New Hampshire business profits tax or business enterprise tax return.
-This report does not include any credit taken to offset N.H.
-Insurance taxes.
+Methodology: Credit used is the amount actually reported and used by 183 taxpayers to offset a tax liability on the New Hampshire business profits tax or business enterprise tax returns.
+This report does not include any credit taken to offset the insurance premium tax, which may be done in lieu of applying the credit against business taxes.

-Tax Credit Used \$3,282,000
+Tax Credit Used Against BPT, BET, or both......\$3,204,000

-INVESTMENT TAX CREDIT Comparison 2006 - 2010
+INVESTMENT TAX CREDIT Comparison 2009 - 2013